deprosun/DataFlattener/readme.md

 ![readme-4](https://www.plantuml.com/plantuml/png/SoWkIImgAStDuTBGqbJGrRLJK0hEBorAJbNm2lRtKmXAJSulIb52IFec5XIa5Yauv-UbPQOhSQ7n8MfS4aiI5Tno4ajAKlDIYu2Ai9Y8GoMQ04HLI69IJgf2I7v1GMOUq4w7rBmKe8C1 "readme-4")

-Let's look at `explode`.
+Let's look at `EXPLODE`.
 So far we have only seen 1 row getting created in the above example for the parent table.
-Sometimes,  there are requirements, like above, where 1 row actually yield multiple.  `explode` tells DataFlattener exactly just that.
+Sometimes,  there are requirements, like above, where 1 row actually yield multiple.  `EXPLODE` tells DataFlattener exactly just that.
 It says:
 > _the total number of rows yielded in Topping table will be the number of rows in `topping` fields._

-Any mappings defined outside of `explode` clause, simply "get added" to each row came by "exploding" the `topping` field.
+Any mappings defined outside of `EXPLODE` clause, simply "get added" to each row came by "exploding" the `topping` field.
 That is why you see "Cake" multiple times in the final output.

 ```log
 //Topping Table